-Advanced Level (30): Students develop skills to evaluate and improve the quality of gas metal arc welding's, and they extend their Gas Metal Arc Welding (GMAW) skills by performing horizontal and vertical groove welds.
+Advanced Level (30): Students develop skills to evaluate and improve the quality of Gas Metal Arc Welding (GMAW), and they extend these skills by performing horizontal and vertical groove welds.
 They will develop specialized lathe skills for thread cutting and taper turning techniques.
 Students will also learn about the uses of pipes, basic piping principles and fabrication skills.